huntdatacenter/docs/docs/working-in-your-lab/workbench/faq.md

 ### How can I install apt packages?

-We recommend that you install apt packages in your Conda environments since these will be installed on disk and such be persistent during restarts (regular apt commands run in terminal will be removed during your next restart).
-Search [anaconda](https://anaconda.org/) to identify your package name and get going with your installation.
+We recommend that instead of using apt, you install your packages using Conda into your environment since these will be installed on disk and such be persistent during restarts (regular apt commands run in terminal will be removed during your next restart).
+Search [Conda repository](https://anaconda.org/) to identify your package name and get going with your installation.